Elderly residents were physically restrained at Dublin nursing home, inspection finds

 All staff against whom allegations had been made were also limited to day duties and not permitted to work unsupervised until further notice.
 However, Hiqa said that on the day of its inspection it found evidence that these measures were not being implemented in full.

-Inspectors reviewed the use and management of restrictive practices in the centre.

-“It was found that the use of restraint was not excessive and where it was used, it was, for the most part, regularly reviewed.
-The primary types of restraints used were bed rails, lap belts and medications,” Hiqa said.
+Inspectors said the use of restraint was “not excessive” and where it was used, it was, for the most part, regularly reviewed.
+The primary types of restraints used were bed rails, lap belts and medications.

 Hiqa said indefinite restraint orders must not be used.